janthmueller/delete-me-discord/README.md

 [![Pepy Total Downloads](https://img.shields.io/pepy/dt/delete-me-discord)](https://pepy.tech/project/delete-me-discord)
 [![GitHub License](https://img.shields.io/github/license/janthmueller/delete-me-discord)](https://github.com/janthmueller/delete-me-discord/blob/main/LICENSE)

-**Delete Me Discord** is a command-line tool designed to help Discord users delete their messages across multiple channels based on time or message count criteria.
+**Delete Me Discord** is a command-line tool to delete your own Discord messages (and reactions) with filters and rolling retention controls.

->⚠️**Use at Your Own Risk:**
->Using automated tools on Discord, may violate Discord's [Terms of Service](https://discord.com/terms) and could result in account suspension or termination.
-Please use this tool responsibly and understand the potential risks involved.
+> ⚠️ Using automated tools on Discord may violate Discord’s [Terms of Service](https://discord.com/terms).
+Use at your own risk.

+**TL;DR**
+- Deletes your messages/reactions in bulk.
+- Filters by time/count and include/exclude (channels, categories/parents*, guilds).
+- Dry-run + discovery helpers (`--list-guilds`, `--list-channels`) to target safely.

+*\*Discord’s API uses `parent_id` for categories; we use “category” and “parent” interchangeably.*

+**Who it’s for (and not)**
+- For cleaning up your own messages.
+Not for deleting others’ messages.
 ## Features

 - **Time-Based Deletion:** Delete messages and reactions older than a specified time delta.